 Adding a sangria bar station is an easy way to spice up any holiday party.

-All of the prep can be done ahead of time, including fancying up your glasses.
-You can mix up your sangria and slice up your fruit hours before your guests arrive.
-All you need is a fridge to keep things cold and fresh.
+The prep can be done beforehand, including fancying up your glasses.
+Mix up your sangria and slice your fruit hours before your guests arrive.

-Also, adding a bar station to your party will give you more time to socialize.
 You’ll have more fun at your party if you’re talking to people and not spending all of your time mixing your guests’ drinks.

-After you prepare your sangria, clear a space to set up your bar station.
 You don’t need a lot of room – you can just use the corner of a table if you don’t have a lot of space.

 Add a sign if you want, or just direct everyone to the sangria bar when they arrive.